Stokes and Sibley tons let England declare at 469-9 - WHIZ News

 Sibley was first to a hundred — his second in tests — just before lunch.
 He gave a big fist pump to celebrate his 312-ball century, the slowest in test cricket since November 2014, when Tamim Iqbal also needed 312 balls for Bangladesh against Zimbabwe.

+“Sometimes you think one is a fluke but to get two is a great feeling,” Sibley said.
+“It has put us in a great position in the test match more importantly.”

 Stokes, on 99 at lunch, soon after brought up his 10th test hundred with a reverse sweep.
-It was his fourth hundred in 12 tests.
+It was his fourth hundred in 12 tests since the start of 2019.

 Sibley’s innings ended when he tried to up the run rate.
 He smashed spinner Roston Chase to Kemar Roach as he ran round from midwicket.
 Sibley faced 372 balls for his second highest test score, behind only the 133 he made against South Africa in Cape Town in January.
 He hit only five boundaries in more than nine hours at the crease.